-A Statement of Significance (SOS) describes the heritage value of a place and identifies the character-defining elements that embody the heritage value and that should be retained.
-This concise document (usually one-two pages) is referred to when evaluating a proposed change to a heritage place.
-An SOS is required for the formal protection of a site and is sometimes drafted when a property is added to the Heritage Register.
+A Statement of Significance (SOS) identifies the heritage value and explains the context and relevance of a historic property, building or landscape.
+The short document (usually one-two pages) demonstrates the key aspects that must be protected in order for the historic place to maintain its heritage value.
+They are used in evaluating the heritage merit of a property, or when a change is proposed to an already protected property.
+SOSs are required for the formal protection of a site and are sometimes drafted when a property is listed on the Heritage Register.